 About a dozen COs will report to their new work locations beginning with the pay period that starts July 31.
-Two weeks after that, about a dozen more officers will be released to their new worksite.
-MDOC will continue to transfer staff in waves.
+Two weeks after that, about a dozen to visit Pugsley and the Oaks to answer questions.

 One MPF unit is closed, and inmates are still being transferred out regularly.